intel/inference-model-manager/docs/deployment.md

 It should be deployed using created helm chart [ing-subchart](../helm-deployment/ing-subchart) or existing nginx controller should be adjusted to include the required changes in nginx template.

-There should be also accessible MinIo service.
-The person deploying the platform need to know MinIo endpoint URL, access key id and access secret.
+There should be also accessible Minio service.
+The person deploying the platform need to know Minio endpoint URL, access key id and access secret.

 CRD controller will be creating ingress records for defined inference endpoints relying on the TLS endpoint certificates